-About the programme
+About the workshop

 How participants will benefit

-The programme will:
+The workshop will:

-- Enable you to consider in depth the role of Public Service Commissioners, study the evolution of that role in the UK, and discuss topical issues facing Commissioners today
+• Enable you to consider in depth the role of Public Service Commissioners, study the evolution of that role in the UK, and discuss topical issues facing Commissioners today

-- Give you an opportunity to explore the work of Commissions, Ministries
+• Give you an opportunity to explore the respective responsibilities of Commissions, Ministries

 • Provide a forum for you to review approaches to drafting and implementing a Civil Service law

-- Enable you to study the UK approach to modernising the civil and public services and improving their effectiveness
+• Enable you to study the UK approach to modernising the civil and public services and improving their effectiveness

 • Encourage you to share your experiences, review your own challenges, and prepare an action plan to meet those challenges.